Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The entire Canadian national parks system in fact began in Alberta, when in 1885 a hot spring discovered by Canadian Pacific Railway Workers was protected as the Banff Hot Springs Reserve.
 Two years later, it was expanded to become Rocky Mountain Park, Canada’s first national park, now called Banff National Park.

 Today the five national parks in Alberta encompass a staggering wealth of wildlife, natural resources, and landscapes.
 These include towering peaks, immense glaciers, pristine lakes, thundering waterfalls, karst sinkholes, salt plains, vast swaths of boreal forest, the world’s two largest dark sky preserves (ideal for seeing Northern Lights), and the world’s largest herd of wood bison.
+Plan a road trip to any of these parks and you may soon agree that Alberta is the most beautiful province in Canada!

 Unsurprisingly, these national parks feature prominently on my Alberta bucket list.
 Before you visit any of these national parks, don’t forget to pick up a Parks Canada Discovery Pass.
 The pass is valid at all national parks in Canada for one year and pays for itself after seven days spent in any national park.